microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment-Using-Custom-Agent/README.md

 # HOL - Parts Unlimited MRP App Continuous Deployment with Visual Studio Team Services - Local Agent #

 In this lab, you will learn how to deploy the Parts Unlimited MRP App in an automated fashion onto a local agent on a Linux VM.
-After this lab, you will have a working, automated build in Visual Studio Online that will build, test, and deploy the Parts Unlimited MRP app to a Virtual Machine in Azure.
+After this lab, you will have a working, automated build in Visual Studio Team Services that will build, test, and deploy the Parts Unlimited MRP app to a Virtual Machine in Azure.

->**Note:** If you would like to trigger continuous deployments using the hosted VSTS agent instead of a local agent, see [this lab](http://test).
+>**Note:** If you would like to trigger continuous deployments using the hosted VSTS agent instead of a local agent, see [this lab](https://github.com/Microsoft/PartsUnlimitedMRP/tree/master/docs/HOL_Continuous-Deployment).

 ###Pre-requisites###